-BYJU: Currently the highest valued Edtech company, recently valued at \$11.1 billion, BYJU is an India-based education company with a similar freemium model as GeniusU, but with a focus on mathematics and science for primary and secondary school students.
+BYJU: Currently one of the highest valued Edtech company, recently valued at \$15 billion, BYJU is an Indiabased education company with a similar freemium model as GeniusU, but with a focus on mathematics and science for primary and secondary school students.
 It has 40 million users with 3 million paid subscribers.
 It has a similar growth model, making acquisitions and integrating new acquisitions on its platform.

-Coursera: The leading Edtech company in the U.S., Coursera is an online program manager for a range of universities, enabling students to take university courses online.
+Coursera: The leading Edtech company in the U.S, Coursera is an online program manager for a range of universities, enabling students to take university courses online.
 The platform has approximately 3,000 courses and 70 million learners and has year-on-year growth of 248%.
-It was recently valued at \$2.5 billion.
-Unlike GeniusU or BYILI it does not create or deliver its own curriculum.
+It recently had an IPO on the New York Stock Exchange and has a current market capitalization of approximately \$6.4 billion, as at June 11, 2021.
+Unlike GeniusU or BYJU it does not create or deliver its own curriculum.